JohnnyXiangyu/Car-Engineering/README.md

 # Car-Engineering
-The mechanical part of the other project.
+This is the mechanical part of the other project.
+Objective: Designing and printing the gearbox (Oct.
+26)